 It’s a well known fact that people will eat with their eyes long before the food reaches the tip of their tongue.
 This means that the right presentation can make or break the sales of a restaurant.
 This is most likely the truest statement when we’re talking about choosing the right sushi display case.

 When you’re choosing the right sushi display case, the size of the case really does matter.
 Most of the cases are measured in inches, where you can go from a small 48” wide to nearly double that at 83” wide.
 It’s better to go a little larger than what you think you actually need, as it might inspire you to come up with different types of rolls and have more things on hand.
-Too small, and you’ll be cramped, which might take away from that presentation.
+Too small, and

 We love buffets.
 Yes, we have that one person on our staff that doesn’t touch buffet with ten-foot poles, but we usually leave them back at the office when it’s time to go to the sushi buffet just down the road.